jaredbwasserman/drift/README.md

 1. First pick of a talent resets PlayerTalentFrame
 1. ColorPickerFrame moves when it's not supposed to
 1. TimeManagerFrame does not move if opened before other frames
+1. Collections sometimes fails to move and causes Interface action failed